hexpm/hexpm/lib/hexpm/web/templates/blog/001-private-packages-and-organizations.html.md

 <div class="subtitle">August 28, 2017 · by Eric Meadows-Jönsson</div>

 We are announcing the addition of private packages on Hex.pm.
-With private packages you can publ  ish packages to Hex.pm that only your organization members can access and download.
+With private packages you can publish packages to Hex.pm that only your organization members can access and download.
 With your organization you get a repository namespace on Hex.pm so that your private packages will not conflict with packages in the global, public repository.
 Go check out the [private package](/docs/private) documentation to